Maanvitha6/GENAI/Settheory.md

 #Problem Statement:-
   In a population of 1000 patients:
   300 have viral diseases (Set A)
-  250 have parasitic diseases (Set B)
+  250 have infected diseases (Set B)
-  100 have both viral and parasitic diseases (A ∩ B)
+  100 have both viral and infected diseases (A ∩ B)

   What is the probability that a patient has a viral disease, given that they already have a infected disease?